TJ-Spatial-Intelligence-Lab/TJ-Spatial-Intelligence-Lab/README.md

 # 👋 Welcome to TJ-Spatial-Intelligence-Lab

 ## 🧪 About Us
-We focus on cutting-edge research in **spatial intelligence, vision-language-action (VLA) models, embodied AI, and world models**.
+We focus on cutting-edge research in **spatial intelligence, embodied AI, and world models**.
+(Tongji University)

 ---